All the pictures here were taken using the equipment and techniques described here.

 I am now also using the Panny G1, with Oly macro lenses and the famous Kiron 105/f2.8 1:1 manual lens, an antique but very good glass, as I want better resolution and IQ – sharpness, clarity, etc. Some of these pictures were taken with some variation of them.

-The ability to print bigger without the distraction of noise in the image, or the loss of detail from the use of noise reduction software.
-Plus their articulating LCD’s make them indispensable for the angles you can’t get with a viewfinder.
+With bigger sensors comes the ability to print bigger without the distraction of noise in the image, or the loss of detail from the use of noise reduction software.
+Plus the articulating LCD’s – my cameras must have – make them indispensable for the angles you can’t get with a viewfinder.
 Much of the so-called modern, and expensive, dSLR is actually old technology with a digital sensor.
 Various camera companies come out with such incremental changes most of the time it is hardly worth the time keeping up with it.
 I just keep an eye out for an upgrade, or the equivalent, to my FZ50 – I will recognise it when it comes, if it comes.

 An achromat is a two or more element magnifying lens that screws on to the lens just like any filter and they come in varying dioptres or strengths, just like reading glasses.
-They work best on long focal length lenses since they magnify what is already there and they effectively shorten the working distance – from lens/filter to object.
+They work best on long focal length lenses since they magnify what is already there and they effectively shorten the working distance – from lens/filter to object – according to dioptre #.